anboralabs/brew-bundle-plugin/README.md

 ## How to use it?

 - Add plugin to Intellij IDE
-- Open a keystore file
+- Create a nu file

 ### Add plugin to Intellij IDE